CJKinni/pathy/README.md

 Pathy is a Pathfinder 2e rules bot for Discord.

+Pathy was made using the [Plyable](https://github.com/cjkinni/plyable) python framework.

 ## Features

 - Knows many rules from books published before 2021.